AdaCore/gnatstudio/docs/users_guide/projects.rst

 The Project Wizard
 ==================

-The project wizard allows you to create a new project file in a few steps.
+The project wizard lets you create a new project file in a few steps.
 It contains a number of pages, each dedicated to editing a specific set of attributes of the project.